cashpw/notes.cashpw.com/content/posts/on_parenting.md

     -   Praise in public, criticize in private
     -   They may not ask for help when they need help; stay on the look-out for "smoke" so you can help with their "fires"
         -   e.g. Kid doesn't want to go to school but is otherwise doing alright; consider they may be getting bullied or otherwise having a rough time socially at school
+-   Get 2.5 hours of outside time per day for good eyesight
 -   Avoid creating situations in which the child is [incentivized]({{< relref "incentive.md" >}}) to do the wrong thing

     > Don't ask your daughter if she did something wrong, not because she might lie to you, or she might not lie to you, or whether or not you know the answer.
 That's all coming from a faulty paradigm: that it's expected for your daughter to tell you the truth when you ask her if she did something wrong.